sarahmk125/stock-analyzer/README.md

 - Pip install requirements
 - Make sure you create `app/secrets.py` which should contain a variable `SHEETS_CREDENTIALS` for the google service account.
 - In the stock-analyzer folder, run `python main.py`.
-The file also accepts command line variables to invetstigate other stocks not in the Google sheet.
+The file also accepts command line variables to investigate other stocks not in the Google sheet.

 ### To create floud function
 - Create the cloud function in the project